 Grinders and other stoner adventures in Amsterdam

 Well, obviously, now that you have the weed, it would be best to smoke it.
 But before the weed is smoked, you need to roll it into a joint, which you may or may not know how to do.
-But before we get to rolling, there’s a couple of other things to consider.
+But there’s a couple of other things to consider.

 How to roll a Dutch joint